Skip to content

 The Fuseki interface is accessible at http://localhost:3030.
 In local environment, the login and password are “admin”.
 After having created your first account, a dataset should be created with the same name.
 There should be a settings dataset as well, which list all available accounts.

-Launch the backend
+Launch the app backend

 Although Docker could also be used to launch the application backend, we recommend to launch it outside of Docker to avoid the usual problems we encounter in containerized environments.
 The boilerplate application backend uses the Moleculer microservice framework for node.js as well.